 I went to get a cup and fill it, but before I could reach it it slid off the counter.
 This was not mysterious.
 I knew it was Mitilda's telekinesis.

 Magic was outlawed (for supposedly being volatile and dangerous), and the guards would take you away if you were caught doing it.
 That was why most of the citizens, including me, did not practice it much.
 I speculated that most people did it a little bit on rare occasions, when they were feeling rebellious.
 And I did have those moments.
 The government promised a huge reward for catching another citizen doing magic, though, so nobody ever admitted it to anyone outside their nuclear family.
-This meant citizens could not share knowledge and experience well, and had to figure out all the conceptual aspects largely for themselves, making it even harder to grow in power.
+This prevented citizens from sharing knowledge and experience well, and so everyone had to figure out all the conceptual aspects largely for themselves, making it even harder to grow in power.

 I, additionally, had a healthy dose of rational fear holding me back.
 I took the danger of being caught seriously.
 I only ever practiced it inside, when no one but family was around.
 Mitilda practiced it for hours each day, and sometimes outside.
 It was really a wonder she hadn't been caught yet.
 She had been working on her telekinesis a lot lately, since we both agreed that it was the most practical power of magic, although demonstrably not quite as easy as energy magic.
 Apparently she was ready to try lifting a tin cup.

 I snatched it out of the air.
 I was embarrassed by her success.
 We all already knew her telekinesis was stronger than mine, but I still didn't like to see it demonstrated.
 For all my concern about how dangerous and unwise magic fanaticism was, I retained a sense of competition about it.

 "Don't delay unnecessarily," I said, walking quickly toward the door (the water was outside).
 The excuse was ridiculous.
 It wouldn't have been half a second slower to just grab another cup instead.

 "Jerk!"
 Mitilda called after me.
 I ignored her, supressing the feeling of guilt.